 SECTION 1 – Number and Qualifications

 The Association’s Board of Directors shall consist of the Association's President, Vice President, Secretary and Treasurer and not less than 8 or more than 11 additional members.
-To be eligible to serve on the Association’s Board of Directors, an individual must be a CEO/Executive Director of a regular member agency or a most senior executive in Georgia of the organization who is authorized to speak and act on behalf of the member agency.
+To be eligible to serve on the Association’s Board of Directors, an individual must be a CEO/Executive Director of a regular member agency or a senior executive of a member agency who resides in Georgia and who is authorized to speak and act on behalf of the member agency.
 Board members are non-paid volunteers and may not be paid consultants or employees of the Association.

 SECTION 2 – Representation on the Board